If you’re doing research about Kate Chopin or her work, you may find this information helpful

 If you’re working on an article about Kate Chopin that you plan to submit to a scholarly journal, you may want to check our page about Best Journals for Kate Chopin Articles.

-If you want to submit a proposal for a Kate Chopin International Society panel at the 2021 American Literature Association conference in Boston, you can check our call for proposals.
+If you want to learn about the panel at the 2024 American Literature Association conference in Chicago, you can check our ALA page.

 If you’re looking for another conference where you could present your work, you may want to check the University of Pennsylvania site.